BroadbandForum/usp/docs/specification/index.md

 **[R-GET.1]{}** - If the Controller making the Request does not have Read permission on an Object or Parameter matched through the `requested_path` field, the Object or Parameter MUST be treated as if it is not present in the Agent’s Supported data model.

+*Note: Requiring Object Read permission is intended to act as a security feature.
+If a Controller does not have permission to obtain the names of the data model elements of an object via a `GetSupportedDM` request, then the Controller should not be able to discover these by probing with `Get` requests.*

 `string err_msg`

 This field contains additional information about the reason behind the error.